 As bands of robbers lie in wait for a man, So the company of priests murder on the way to Shechem; Surely they commit lewdness.

 Now, I’m not saying there is a direct parallel from the New Testament pastor to the Old Testament priest or prophet.
-But, the roles do seem to be more closely related than that of pastor and king.
+But, the roles do seem more closely related than that of pastor and king.

 Those whose eyes are opened to the truth and attempt to leave spiritually abusive situation are often shamed and shunned.
 There is a biblical role for both, but it has nothing to do with power-hungry, sex-crazed pastors retaining manipulative control.
 If you are in one of these situations, then run with all of your might.
 All pastors do not exhibit cult-leaders like qualities, and all churches are not peopled by the blind and confused.
-For your own spiritual safety and maturity, find a church that reflects the life and teachings of Jesus, especially amongst its leadership.
+For your own spiritual safety and maturity, find a church that reflects the life and teachings of Jesus, especially in its leadership.